3 Ingredient Tuna Nuggets

 4. Swap the mozzarella for your favorite cheese.
 Instead, try cheddar or melty swiss 🧀 which all pair beautifully with these tuna nuggets.

-5. If you don’t have access to an air fryer, this recipe can also be made in the oven!
-Bake at 400F for about 12 minutes for a juicier center and 15 minutes for a crispier nugget.
+5. If you don’t have access to an air fryer, this recipe can also be made using this oven method: bake at 400F for about 12 minutes for a juicier center and 15 minutes for a crispier nugget.

 Best Served With